CodeTaste: Can LLMs Generate Human-Level Code Refactorings?

 Average # Tests

-How can I use CodeTaste?
+How can I evaluate my model on CodeTaste?

 How can I contribute to CodeTaste?